spinningtopsofdoom/closure-compiler-demo/meetup/closure/01-closure.md

 !SLIDE

-# We'll need to do this for all NPM librarues :(
+# We'll need to do this for all NPM libraries :(
 ## There are tools to automate finding dependencies
 * madge: https://github.com/pahen/madge
 * module-deps: https://github.com/browserify/module-deps